Leeds United F.C. Under-21s and Academy: Current players

+Italics denotes player has received a call up to the international age group squad but did not or has yet to receive a cap at that level.

 Graduates

 The following list includes players who have graduated from Leeds' youth system to make their senior debut for the first team.
 Players who have represented their national team at senior level are highlighted in bold.